brendonky18/377-lab-page-tables/README.md

       0x44            0x5c            0x1d            0xaf
       0xb4            0x01            0x19            0x2d
       0xd8            0xf0            0x4d            0xcc
 ```

 ### Multi-level page table
 Imagine a 16-bit address space, and multi-level page table with 2 levels, L0 and L1.
 Each VPN is 4 bits, and the offset is the remaining 8 bits.
 #### L1 Page Table
-A section of the L1 page table
+A section of the L1 page table:
 | VPN   | PPN    |
 |-------|--------|
 | `0x0` | `0xfc` |